 - In Reading Eggspress, students are awarded trading cards after they have completed a lesson or reading quiz.
 Trading card collections are viewable from inside a student’s Apartment, where they can also swap out cards they already have for new ones or print them.

 Critters and trading cards encourage grit, especially for students who might have more trouble completing lessons.
-Try challenging you students to see how many new critters or trading cards they can earn in a week.
+Try challenging your students to see how many of these rewards they can earn in a week.
 Your students will feel accomplished as they complete lessons and reading quizzes and watch their collections grow!
 If your students are particularly enamored by critters or trading cards, let them compare and browse through their collections after they have completed all their lessons for the week.

 6. Targets (Reading Eggspress Only)